natbibi/belieber/README.md

 - [x] Lyrics only showing for first song
 - [x] /:id not working
 - [ ] Header and footer spilling over width of page / bottom scroll visible
+- [ ] Lyrics show/hide button click affects all of the same button
+- [x] Quiz interval bug

 # Wins & Challenges